AI with dataflows

 Any inputs that are dependent on the outcome column (or the label column) shouldn't be used for training the ML model, since they affect its performance.
 Such columns are flagged as having “suspiciously high correlation with output column”.
 Introducing these columns into the training data causes label leakage, where the model performs well on the validation or test data but can't match that performance when used in production for scoring.
 Label leakage could be a possible concern in AutoML models when training model performance is too good to be true.

 This feature recommendation is based on a sample of a data, so you should review the inputs used.
 You can change the selections to include only the columns you want the model to study.
 You can also select all the columns by selecting the checkbox next to the table name.

 4. Name your model and save your configuration

 In the final step, you can name the model, select Save, and choose which begins training the ML model.
 You can choose to reduce the training time to see quick results or increase the amount of time spent in training to get the best model.

 ML model training

 Next, each input column is analyzed and imputation is applied, which replaces any missing values with substituted values.
 A couple of different imputation strategies are used by AutoML.
 For input attributes treated as numeric features, the mean of the column values is used for imputation.
 For input attributes treated as categorical features, AutoML uses the mode of the column values for imputation.
-The AutoML framework calculates the mean and mode of values used for imputation on the subsampled training dataset.
+The AutoML framework calculates the mean and mode of values used for imputation on the subsampled training semantic model.